BestTimesToVisit.com Logo

 transport

-Prague's public transport (trams, metro, buses) is incredibly efficient and affordable.
-Buy your tickets from yellow machines or kiosks and *validate* them immediately upon boarding your first vehicle by stamping them in the orange machines.
-Plainclothes inspectors are common, and fines are hefty, so always validate!
+Prague's public transport (trams, metro, buses) is excellent and affordable.
+Buy tickets from yellow machines or kiosks and *validate* them immediately in the orange machines on trams/buses or at metro entrances – inspectors are frequent and fines are steep.
+Consider a 24-hour or 72-hour pass if you plan on using it a lot.

 culture

-While Prague is generally safe, be aware of pickpockets, especially in crowded areas like Charles Bridge, Old Town Square, and on busy trams.
-Keep your valuables secure and be wary of overly friendly strangers offering unsolicited help or tours – they might be a distraction for a pickpocket.
+Be aware of pickpockets, especially in crowded areas like Charles Bridge, Old Town Square, and on busy tram lines (like Tram 22).
+Keep your valuables secure and out of sight, and be wary of overly friendly strangers offering unsolicited help or tours, as they can sometimes be a distraction for theft.

 packing

 Comfortable walking shoes are non-negotiable!
-Prague is a city best explored on foot, and its cobblestone streets can be brutal on your feet.
-Pack layers, as the weather can change quickly, and consider a small umbrella or rain jacket, especially outside of summer.
+Prague is a city best explored on foot, and its cobblestone streets can be tough on your feet.
+Pack layers, as the weather can change quickly, and a light, waterproof jacket is always a good idea, regardless of the season.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.